$2 n^2$-inequality for $cA_1$ points and applications to birational rigidity: Sextic double solids

 Moreover $\psi$ is defined by $\left| - r K_Y \right|$ for a sufficiently large $r > 0$, and thus any curve contracted by $\psi$ is $K_Y$-trivial.
 It follows that there are infinitely many curves on $Y$ which intersect $-K_Y$ non-positively and the $\psi$-exceptional divisor $E$ positively.
 By \cite[Lemma 2.20]{OkadaII}, $\varphi$ is not a maximal extraction. \end{proof}

 \begin{Rem} Let $X$ be a factorial sextic double solid with only terminal $cA_1, cA_2, cA_3$ points.
-We can exclude smooth points and $cA_1$ points as a maximal center.
-Moreover we can exclude curves on $X$ except possibly for curves of degree $1$ passing through a $cA_3$ point.
+We can exclude smooth points and $cA_1$ points as a maximal center by Propositions~\ref{prop:SDSsmpt} and \ref{prop:SDSsingpt}.
+Moreover, by the argument of Proposition~\ref{prop:SDScurve}, we can exclude curves on $X$ except possibly for curves of degree $1$ passing through a $cA_3$ point.
 Therefore, for the proof of birational rigidity of $X$, it remains to show the following: \begin{itemize} \item Any curve of degree $1$ passing through a $cA_3$ point is not a maximal center. \item Any $cA_2$ point is not a maximal center. \item Any divisorial contraction to a $cA_3$ point with discrepancy at least $2$ (if it exists) is not a maximal extraction. \end{itemize} \end{Rem}